vkucera/analysis-framework/docs/glossary/README.md

 ## Table content

-table <a id="table" />
-: data format, storing a collection of columns for each entry (table row).
-Rows represent objects of the given table type and columns represent properties of these objects.
-A table definition defines a C++ type and therefore must be unique.

 static column <a id="static-column" />
 : [table](#table) column, which stores a value provided when it is filled.
 : Example: The `Collisions` table of collisions has a static column `PosZ` which stores the value of the _z_ coordinate of the primary vertex.